top of page

 The Classical Dances of Turkey and the Middle East included Kocheks, male dancers who dressed like woman and danced with wooden clackers.
 They still exist today in Turkey.
 Kocheks came to be because Islam forbids women to perform in public.
 So, young boys were enlisted as substitutes.

 A Kochek trained for about 6 years and started training around seven years old.
 A dancer's career lasted as long as he was clean shaven and young looking.
-The dances they performed were an amalgamation of Arab, Greek, Assyrian and Kurdish dance styles, including Karsilamas and Kasik Havasi danc, (spoon dances).
+The dances they performed were an amalgamation of Arab, Greek, Assyrian and Kurdish dance styles, including Karsilama and Kasik Havasi dance, (spoon dances).

 This is a postcard photograph of a Kochek posing in costume, late 19th-century.